 Life on Mars was one of those rare gems in TV-land that was written for a single series and worked very well.
 Never heard of it?
 Go find it.
 And tell me whatcha think…

 And finally, returning to where I started:

 Let’s just focus on Season One.
-It was cutting edge in so many ways when the miniseries aired in 2003 and Season One continued the following year.
-Raunchy, inventive, richly-populated, it kept the tensions high and the curve balls coming.
+(I found it unwatchable beyond that).
+But Season One and the miniseries that preceded it were cutting edge in so many ways back in 2003.
+Raunchy, inventive, richly-populated, it kept the tensions high and the curveballs coming.
 It coined the term “frack”.